monikatummi/GymWolf/README.md

 ## Description
 This project is about automated tests for GymWolf application.
 There are 3 tests
-* Test1 changes the user profile
+* ChangeProfile fills in the user profile
-* Test2 chooses the personal trainer
+* ChoosingTrainer chooses the personal trainer
-* Test3 creates the workout
+* CreatingWorkout creates the workout

 ## Technologies
 Project is created with: